kasem-sm/SlimeKT/docs/index.md

 daily-read reminders, explore new authors and share your articles**_.
 It uses the most cutting edge technology in the frontend and backend part such as <b>Ktor, MongoDB and Jetpack Compose.</b>

+It follows the recommended app architecture as stated in official [Android documentation](https://developer.android.com/jetpack/guide)

 ## Repository overview 📂

 SlimeKT has its own backend built with Ktor.
 The folder [`/api`](https://github.com/kasem-sm/SlimeKT/tree/dev/api) consists of our